mehdihadeli/mehdihadeli/README.md

 <h1 align="center">Hi there, I'm Mehdi Hadeli 👋</h1>

 I'm a senior software engineer, specializing in backend development and distributed systems.
 I have extensive experience in designing and implementing resilient, responsive, scalable, and maintainable systems using C#, .NET, Java and Golang on top of cutting-edge technologies.
 My interests include microservices, system design, software architecture, domain driven design (DDD), event sourcing, CQRS, DevOps.
 I love learning, sharing, and facing challenges.
-I am an active open-source developer and working on numerous open source projects in the GitHub.
+I am an active open-source developer, working on over 20 open-source projects and libraries on GitHub.

-Also, I’m honored to be recognized as a Microsoft MVP, an award from Microsoft that highlights my technical expertise and contributions to the .NET and open source community.
+Also, I am honored to be recognized as a Microsoft MVP, an award from Microsoft that highlights my technical expertise and contributions to the .NET and open-source communities.

 <p align="center">
  <a href="https://mehdihadeli.com" alt="mehdi hadeli's blog">